 A key matching HW exercises in different editions is available on request.

-There will also be an optional pre-class Q&A session with Robert Winters each week during the hour before class in our regular lecture hall (Harvard Hall 201) starting the 2nd week of classes.
+In addition, starting Sept 12, Robert Winters will hold an informal pre-class Q&A session in Maxwell-Dworkin 119 (upstairs from our lecture hall) starting ~7:00pm [if attendance is low we might meet more informally at the tables in the lobby area outside the lecture hall].
 The purpose of this session is to resolve questions raised after you have struggled mightily with the homework but were either unsuccessful on some problems or have some doubts.
 Please don't use this session simply to get answers without having dedicated some time on every homework problem.